Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 | 5          | **Stalemate** | The character is ineffectual in their attempt.   | The character is stuck on the ground.        |
 | 1, 2, 3, 4 | **Failure**   | The character fails the action detrimentally.    | The character slips and falls off the cliff. |

+If a character is unsuccessful, they are allowed to attempt the skill check again with the disadvantage increased by 1 (as the character is frustrated and discouraged).
-Out of combat, failure will often mean the action can no longer be attempted by other members of the party.
+In many cases, failure will mean the character botches the attempt and it can longer be attempted by them or other members of the Adventuring Party.

-For example, failing to force open a door may jam it closed, failing to pick a lock may ruin its keyhole, or failing to search a bookcase may ruin the books.
+> **Example:** A character rolls a Precision check to pick a lock and gets a stalemate.
+> The character decides to try again and rolls a Precision check with one less D6.
+> This time, they get a failure.
+The Game Master rules the keyhole of the lock has been ruined and is now unpickable.

+> Skill checks made to attack during combat are special.
-During combat (when stakes are higher), failure will often give the enemy the upper hand or result in the weapon or tool being used taking a point of damage (see [3.2 Weapons and Tools](#3.2-Weapons-and-Tools)).
+> Failure will result in the weapon or tool being used taking a point of damage (see [3.2 Weapons and Tools](#3.2-Weapons-and-Tools)).

 ### Group Skill Checks